 1. Clear Cleaning Definitions

-Every SOP distinguishes between different levels of cleaning:
+SOPs typically distinguish between different levels of cleaning:

 - Routine Cleaning: Performed during production shifts to remove loose debris and prevent buildup (e.g., wiping down surfaces).

-- Major Cleaning: A complete, deep-clean of all equipment, often performed on a scheduled basis (e.g., weekly) or when switching to a product with different allergenic ingredients.
+- Major Cleaning: A complete deep-clean of all equipment, often performed on a scheduled basis (e.g., weekly) or when switching to a product with different allergenic ingredients.

 2. The Cleaning Process: A Step-by-Step Approach